yaelbh/qiskit-sympy-provider/README.md

 ## Authors

-The Qiskit Sympy Provider was originally authored by Peng Liu and Marco Pistoia.
+The Qiskit Sympy Provider was originally authored by Peng Liu, Yael Ben-Haim, and Marco Pistoia.
 It continues to grow with the help and work of [many people](https://github.com/Qiskit/qiskit-sympy-provider/graphs/contributors) who contribute to the project at different levels.

 ## License